https://hgic.clemson.edu/

 Giuseppina Pellizzari, Faculty of Agriculture, Dept. of Entomology, www.insectimages.org

-Scales are unusual insects in appearance, and as a result, are sometimes misidentified by gardeners either as parts of the plant itself or as disease organisms rather than insects.
+Scales are unusual insects in appearance and are often misidentified as parts of the plant itself or as a disease rather than as insects.
 Adult female scales are small and immobile, with no visible legs.
-They secrete a waxy coat that varies significantly in shape and color depending on the species.
-Adult males tend to be very small and have wings, which allow them to fly so they can locate females.
+They secrete a waxy coat that varies significantly in shape and color among species.
+Adult males are very small and have wings, allowing them to fly and locate females.

 Cottony cushion scale, a soft scale (Icerya purchasi).